AI Toolbox for Researchers: Organize Literature, Methods & Analysis (2026)

 How does full-text search differ from ChatGPT's native search?

-Can I use ChatGPT Toolbox for team-based research?
+Can I use AI Toolbox for team-based research?

 How do I document AI-assisted research for reproducibility?

-Is ChatGPT Toolbox GDPR compliant for EU researchers?
+Is AI Toolbox GDPR compliant for EU researchers?

 Yes.
-All ChatGPT Toolbox data is stored locally in your browser (with optional cross-device sync on Premium).
-No conversation content is sent to external ChatGPT Toolbox servers.
+All AI Toolbox data is stored locally in your browser (with optional cross-device sync on Premium).
+No conversation content is sent to external AI Toolbox servers.
 This makes the extension GDPR compliant and suitable for EU-based researchers working with sensitive data, though you should still follow your institution's ChatGPT usage policies for the underlying conversations.

-How long does it take to set up ChatGPT Toolbox for a dissertation?
+How long does it take to set up AI Toolbox for a dissertation?

 15 minutes for initial setup (install, create folder hierarchy, pin top conversations).
 Plan to spend 1-2 hours moving existing ChatGPT conversations into the new folder structure if you have 100+ historical chats.
 Most researchers report feeling "organized" within one week and fully settled into the workflow within two weeks.